 Hands-on example with Pix2Pix

-Let’s code Pix2Pix with PyTorch and get an intuitive understanding of how it works and the various components behind it.
-This section will give you a clear understanding of how the Pix2Pix works.
+Let’s implement Pix2Pix with PyTorch and get an intuitive understanding of how it works and the various components behind it.
+This section will give you a clear understanding of how the Pix2Pix algorithm works.

 Let’s start by downloading the data.
 The following code can be used to download the data.